lintje/lintje.dev/src/_docs/configuration.md

 ---
 title: "Configuration"
-description: "Learn more about how to configure Lintje for each commit Lintje validates."
+description: "Lintje is config free by design, but can be customized per commit.
+Learn more about how to configure Lintje for each commit it validates."
 ---

 Lintje does not have a configuration file where you can enable/disable/configure certain rules for an entire project.